JameshGlover95/portfolio/README.md

+Inventory ApP
+The app was developed to streamline inventory management, addressing the user's need for a simple yet efficient way to track items.
+It featured key screens like the main inventory view, an "Add Item" screen, and possibly an edit interface for existing entries.
+UI designs prioritized clarity and ease of use, facilitating intuitive navigation and clear labeling.
+In coding, a modular approach was followed, employing techniques like SharedPreferences for local data storage and RecyclerView for dynamic list display.
+Functional testing was crucial to identify and rectify bugs, ensuring a smooth user experience.
+Innovation was required in data management, leading to the efficient use of SharedPreferences for local storage.
+A notable component demonstrating proficiency was the RecyclerView adapter, which efficiently handled large datasets while ensuring optimal performance and user interaction.

 This program is for a fictional grocery store that has a .txt file of items sold on a given day.
 They needed a program to analyze this data in various ways. the program prints a menu of four options sees a list and counts each item search the count of a specific item and print a graph of the items and the number sold.
 I think this program is well modularized and utilizes Python and C++ well.